How to Teach a Dog to Stay

 3. As his bottom touches the floor feed him two treats one at a time at roughly one second intervals

-4. Give the release cue GO PLAY and throw the third treat away from the dog so that he has to get up to eat it.
+4. Give the release cue GO PLAY and throw the third treat away from your dog so that he has to get up to eat it.

 5. Take four treats in your hand